 Passing notes in the back of Coursera

-The University of Maryland plans to offer four popular courses free this spring via Coursera - the international platform that hosts "MOOCs," massive open online courses.
+The University of Maryland offers four popular courses free this spring via Coursera - the international platform that hosts "MOOCs," massive open online courses.

 Last fall, in the grip of a self-improvement fit, I realized that a MOOC was just the thing to turn me into a fascinating -- and sought-after -- dinner party guest.
 But which MOOC?
 Should I become insufferable on the topic of global poverty?
 Folklore?
 The human genome?
 Plant life?
 Algebra?
 Or, better yet -- the entire world!